Jobs in the Washington State University Libraries

 Washington State University Libraries, Pullman, WA

-The primary responsibility of this civil service staff position is to assist the Libraries’ Development Director in fundraising operations.
+The primary responsibility of this position is to assist the Libraries’ Development Director in fundraising operations.
 Duties include: coordinating annual fundraising plans, managing records, processing donor checks and gift transmittal forms, organizing and assisting in the implementation and evaluation of special events.
-Regular schedule, Monday through Friday, 4 hours per day, with occasional non-traditional hours that may include evenings and weekends.
-Part-time (50%), 12-month.
+Occasional non-traditional hours, which may include evenings and weekends.
+Full-time, 12-month.